 Zac Crawford works for U.S. Soccer as a Grassroots Coach Educator, focusing on play-practice-play and Lisa Cole is currently working with the Washington Spirit as a Pro Scout and in their Development Academy, as well as is the Executive Director at Centre Soccer Academy in Pennsylvania.

 I have included a 10 minute portion of the wide-ranging hour-long interview where we discuss play practice play and how children learn (transcript included).

-In this part of the interview, we had just finished discussing ideal practice environments where players are challenged and having fun…and then, for clarification on the important subject – I ask both Lisa and Zac to chime in about the lack of value we should place in a team practice environment on kids standing in lines and passing (or similar “drills”) to acquire skill.
+In this part of the interview, we had just finished discussing ideal practice environments where players are challenged and having fun…and then, for clarification on the important subject – I ask both Lisa Cole and Zac Crawford to chime in about the lack of value we should place in a team practice environment on kids standing in lines and passing (or similar “drills”) to acquire skill.

 From there, Zac, who is largely in charge of the new Grassroots Coaching Licenses from U.S. Soccer, discusses in great detail the term we are hearing more and more in our youth environments: Play Practice Play.

 If you are interested in watching more interviews with youth soccer experts, be sure to check out the Parent Education Platform: SoccerParentResourceCenter.com where you will find over 30 interviews and webinars plus over a hundred articles, short interviews, expert responses to parent questions and much more!